microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-sixstep-hallsensor/README.md

       <img  src="images/host5.png"></p>
     </p>

-6.	<p style='text-align: justify;'>In the figure below, one example is shown where two signals (measured and reference speeds) have been plotted.
+6.	<p style='text-align: justify;'>In the figure below, one example is shown where two signals (Speed_Measured and Duty_Reference) have been plotted.

     <p align="left">
       <img  src="images/host6.png"></p>